ShadowSLayerrYT/PRODIGY_WD_05/README.md

 Open index.html in your web browser.

-📂 Project Structure
+## 📂 Project Structure
-Copy code

 weather-app/
 ├── index.html
 ├── styles.css
 └── script.js

-🌈 Usage
+## 🌈 Usage

-Open the app in your web browser.
+> Open the app in your web browser.

-Enter a location in the input field.
+> Enter a location in the input field.

-Click on "Get Weather" to fetch and display the weather information for the entered location.
+> Click on "Get Weather" to fetch and display the weather information for the entered location.
-📸 Screenshots

-🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-📝 License
+## 📝 License

 This project is licensed under the MIT License.

-📧 Contact
+## 📧 Contact

 If you have any questions or suggestions, feel free to reach out!

 Email: shadowslayerryt@gmail.com